Race-week taper

 - Wellness watch.
 Adding the freshness signals to monitor makes the taper adaptive instead of a fixed script.

-race_week_taper MCP prompt runs this workflow and validates the race date before starting.
+race_week_taper MCP prompt runs this workflow and validates the race date before starting; use resolve_calendar_dates first when the date came from “today,” a countdown, or a weekday phrase.